 Traumatic brain injury

-Citicoline’s neuroprotective benefits have been shown to be an effective with traumatic brain injury, improving motor, cognitive, and mental symptoms.
+Citicoline’s neuroprotective benefits have been shown to be effective in traumatic brain injury, improving motor, cognitive, and mental symptoms.
 Citicoline has also been shown to reduce post-concussion symptoms including improvements in recognition memory, and decreased incidence of headaches, dizziness, and tinnitus.

 Citicoline – Overviews